ropensci-archive/lawn/cran-comments.md

 This package is currently archived on CRAN.
 This submission fixes errors in the test suite that caused the package to be archived.

+Since this is a new submission since it has been archived:

 I have read and agree to the the CRAN policies at http://cran.r-project.org/web/packages/policies.html